 1. Personalized approach to TV advertisements

 Let’s be realistic – the obsolete infomercials don’t work anymore.
 The 30-minute long presentation of a product is not enough for the consumers who look for interaction and engagement and who use other multimedia devices during their TV session.
-The second screen has become common in the overall consumer experience, as more than half of the TV consumers in the UK use another screen while watching TV.
+The second screen has become common in the overall consumer experience, as and-tv-ads-include-a-url”>more than half of the TV consumers in the UK use another screen while watching TV.
 In order to efficiently engage these consumers, the ads need to be personally directed to them.
 For instance, Google is working on a technology of personalized TV ads, so the ads are aired according to the interests of a certain consumer, which is quite similar to digital advertising.
 Only future will tell how this is going to work out for marketers, as the personalized online ads have already received critique from the consumers.
 There is a thin line between ads being too personalized and neutral.
 If this line is not crossed, it will probably serve as a very efficient advertising tool in the future.

 2. AdWords and Direct Response Television – an optimized connection